184th Paratroopers Regiment "Nembo": History

+By early June the regiment had arrived in Sardinia and took up positions at Serramanna, Marrubiu and Villacidro.
 In the evening of 8 September 1943, the Armistice of Cassibile, which ended hostilities between the Kingdom of Italy and the Anglo-American Allies, was announced by General Dwight D. Eisenhower on Radio Algiers and by Marshal Pietro Badoglio on Italian radio.
 The Germans reacted by invading Italy and the XII Paratroopers Battalion of the 184th Infantry Regiment "Nembo" sided with the invaders.
-Together with soldiers from other units of the division, the XII Paratroopers Battalion retreated with the German 90th Panzergrenadier Division towards Corsica.
+Together with troops deserting the XIII Paratroopers Battalion, the XII Paratroopers Battalion retreated with the German 90th Panzergrenadier Division towards Corsica.
 The "Nembo" division's Chief of Staff Lieutenant Colonel Alberto Bechi Luserna pursued the mutinous troops to try to convince them to return to their positions and respect the chain of command.
 On 9 September 1943, near Borore Bechi Luserna caught up with the retreating troops, who killed him and one of the accompanying Carabinieri officers.
-The mutineers then dumped his body into the sea, when they crossed the Strait of Bonifacio to Corsica.
+The mutineers then dumped his body into the sea, while crossing the Strait of Bonifacio to Corsica.
 For his courage Alberto Bechi Luserna was awarded Italy's highest military honor the Gold Medal of Military Valor.
 Following these events, the Armed Forces Command Sardinia ordered the XIII Army Corps to keep the "Nembo" division under strict surveillance and away from combat operations.
+To facilitate this the remnants of the 184th Infantry Regiment "Nembo" were assembled at Villamar.